Colorado was the first state to legalize recreational marijuana, and many others have followed. Marijuana is over a 2 Billion industry in Colorado.

-Colorado is one of the most interesting states currently as it comes to drug testing and drug free workplace because marijuana is legal for medical and recreational use.
-Individuals needing a drug test for marijuana or any other type of court ordered or employer drug testing can contact the drug screening centers in Colorado affiliated with National Drug Screening.
+Colorado is one of the most interesting states currently when it comes to drug testing and drug-free workplace because marijuana is legal for medical and recreational use.
+Individuals needing a drug test for marijuana or any other type of court-ordered or employer drug testing can contact the drug screening centers in Colorado affiliated with National Drug Screening.
 Our affiliated drug testing facilities are open daily and testing can be set up immediately.

 You can drug test yourself today with a confidential drug test which can be ordered in minutes over the phone; just call 866-843-4545.
-Many folks need a drug test for personal reasons or court ordered test.
-Drug testing can be simple, easy and fast.
-Test for barbiturates, benzodiazepines, methadone, methaqualone, propoxyphene, alcohol, ecstasy, oxycontin, marijuana, cocaine, pcp, amphetamines & opiates.
-Our drug testing centers in Colorado test with urine drug test, oral fluid drug test and hair drug testing.
-Rapid drug testing or point of collection drug testing is also available.
+Many folks need a drug test for personal reasons or a court-ordered test.
+Drug testing can be simple, easy, and fast.
+Test for barbiturates, benzodiazepines, methadone, methaqualone, propoxyphene, alcohol, ecstasy, oxycontin, marijuana, cocaine, PCP, amphetamines & opiates.
+Our drug testing centers in Colorado test with a urine drug test, oral fluid drug test, and hair drug testing.
+Rapid drug testing or point-of-collection drug testing is also available.

 Medical Review Officers at National Drug Screening are certified by the American Association of Medical Review Officers (AAMRO) and the Medical Review Officer certification council (MROCC).

-For court ordered testing the drug test results can be sent directly to you or you can direct us to send your drug test results to your probation or parole officer.
-According to DOT regulations, all DOT drug screens must be reviewed by a MRO.
+For court-ordered testing, the drug test results can be sent directly to you or you can direct us to send your drug test results to your probation or parole officer.
+According to DOT regulations, all DOT drug screens must be reviewed by an MRO.
 Many states also require an MRO review.
-A MRO is a licensed M.D. with a history of substance abuse diagnostic work.
+An MRO is a licensed M.D. with a history of substance abuse diagnostic work.
 This service is also available for Non-DOT testing.
-During the MRO’s review it may be necessary for them to contact and speak directly with the donor to verify any types of medication the donor has taken.
-Every donor has an opportunity to discuss the positive drug test results with a Medical Review Officer in order to rule out that the positive drug test results from use of legal medication.
+During the MRO’s review, it may be necessary for them to contact and speak directly with the donor to verify any types of medication the donor has taken.
+Every donor has an opportunity to discuss the positive drug test results with a Medical Review Officer in order to rule out the positive drug test results from the use of legal medication.

 Drug and alcohol use/intoxication can have some consequences though for any potential severance pay or unemployment benefits.
 Testing positive for drug or alcohol usage can disqualify an employee from receiving unemployment compensation.
 Employees can get these benefits restored though if they provide documentation that they are attending a drug treatment program.

-In Colorado, a drug free workplace program is important to defend a workers comp claim or unemployment compensation denial.
-Colorado has a law providing significant workers comp benefits to employers. there is a presumptive 50% reduction of “nonmedical benefits” (presumption of intoxication) if certain test levels met.
-(0.10 alcohol – positive drug (split sample required)).
-Colorado has an unemployment lawproviding no payment shall be chargeable to the employer if the employee was separated from employment for distribution of intoxicants or tested positive for drugs or alcohol in excess of 0.04 as established in the employer’s policy.
+In Colorado, a drug-free workplace program is important to defend a worker’s comp claim or unemployment compensation denial.
+Colorado has a law providing significant workers comp benefits to employers.
+There is a presumptive 50% reduction of “nonmedical benefits” (presumption of intoxication) if certain test levels are met.
+(0.10 alcohol–positive drug (split sample required)).
+Colorado has an unemployment law providing no payment shall be chargeable to the employer if the employee was separated from employment for distribution of intoxicants or tested positive for drugs or alcohol in excess of 0.04 as established in the employer’s policy.

 Colorado’s law states that it “is not intended to require an employer to permit or accommodate the use, consumption, possession, transfer, display, transportation, sale or growing of marijuana in the workplace or affect the ability of employers to have policies restricting the use of marijuana by employees.”
 Similarly, the regulations implementing Massachusetts’ medical marijuana law make clear that employers are not required to offer “accommodation of any on-site medical use of marijuana in any place of employment.”
 Colorado’s Amendment 64 makes it clear that the new law does not prohibit employers from continuing to test their employees: “nothing in this section is intended … to affect the ability of employers to have policies restricting the use of marijuana by employees.”
 That includes getting high at work or even after hours, according to legal experts and judicial rulings.

 Employers in Colorado should feel confident that the law is on their side.
-Employees smoking marijuana are subject to employer drug free workplace program and a positive drug test for marijuana will be a violation of policy that could lead to termination of employment.
+Employees smoking marijuana are subject to employer drug-free workplace programs and a positive drug test for marijuana will be a violation of policy that could lead to termination of employment.